mjuenema/python-easiersnmp/README.md

 The ``OCTETSTR`` SNMP type is commonly used as a container for values that cannot be represented in any other SNMP type.
 It is impossible to know the correct interpretation of an ``OCTETSTR`` without parsing the relevant SNMP MIB.

+## Acknowledgements

+I'd like to acknowledge the following projects.

+* The [EasySNMP](https://pypi.org/project/easysnmp/) project of which EasierSNMP is just a thin wrapper.
+* The [EasySNMP Table](https://pypi.org/project/easysnmptable/) project which inspired my own implementation of a ``table()`` method.